Entropy along expanding foliations: Diffeomorphisms with mostly expanding center

 \subsection{Gibbs $cu$-states}

 In this subsection we recall the main result of \cite{ABV00} on the existence of physical measures for the diffeomorphisms which are no-uniformly expanding along the center-unstable direction (see the definition below).
-We will outline the argument and explain that these physical measures indeed have uniform size of basins.
+We will outline the arguments and explain that these physical measures indeed have uniform size of basins for nearby diffeomorphisms.

-\begin{definition} For $a>0$, we say $f$ is \emph{$a$ no-uniformly expanding along the center-unstable direction}, if
+\begin{definition} For $b>0$, we say $f$ is \emph{$b$ no-uniformly expanding along the center-unstable direction}, if

 for Lebesgue almost every $x\in M$. \end{definition}